Reynouts/AoC19/README.md

 # Advent of Code 2019
 Solving puzzles of AoC19, probably all with Python.

+Third year I'm joining this cool challenge.
+Goal is just to solve every puzzle within the day.
+Besides that I'm going to focus on the use of Python and writing Pythonic code (or finding out what it's about..).

-In this readme, just some notes.
+In this readme, just some notes about the puzzles, my code and other solutions I have seen.
+All solution can be found in this repository.

 ## [--- Day 1: The Tyranny of the Rocket Equation ---](https://adventofcode.com/2019/day/1)